rust-lang/rust-wiki-backup/The-Rust-test-suite.md

 * run-pass - Tests that are expected to compile and run successfully.
 Also used for pretty-print testing.
 * run-fail - Tests that are expected compile but fail when run.
 Also used for pretty-print testing.
 * compile-fail - Tests that are expected not to compile
-* bench - Benchmarks and miscellaneous snippets of code that are expected to compile and run successfully
+* bench - Benchmarks and miscellaneous snippets of code that are expected to compile and run successfully.
+Also used for pretty-print testing.
 * pretty - Pretty-print tests

 And finally, build targets: